-- Request your absentee ballot as soon as possible to ensure you receive it in time to complete and return your ballot.

-- Deadline to request an absentee ballot for November 3rd elections

-October 29th at 5 PM for regular voters

-October 30th at 5 PM for Indefinitely

-Confined voters

-Although this is the legal deadline, make your request as soon as possible.
-After October 20th, there may not be enough time to receive and return your ballot by mail.

-Accommodations: If a voter needs an accommodation, such as a large print ballot, include that information on the absentee request or contact your clerk as soon as possible.
+- Request your absentee ballot as soon as possible to allow time to complete and return your ballot. - Deadline to request an absentee ballot for 2021 Spring Elections - o February 16th Primary: No later than February 11th at 5PM for regular voters. - o April 6th Election: No later than April 1st at 5PM for regular voters. - Although this is the legal deadline, make your request at least two weeks before the election to allow time to receive and return your ballot by mail. - Accommodations: If a voter needs an accommodation, such as a large print ballot, include that information on the absentee request or contact your clerk as soon as possible.